Can a Crime Be Waived So I Can Get a Green Card?

 • you are a VAWA (Violence Against Women Act) self-petitioner.

-When applying for a green card, the process of applying for a waiver involves also preparing a Form I-601 and supporting documents, then sending it, with a fee, to United States Citizenship and Immigration Services (USCIS).
-Sometimes this is done at the same time as you submit your green card or immigrant visa application, other times one follows the other.
+The process of applying for a waiver involves also preparing a Form I-601 and supporting documents, then sending it, with a fee (in most cases), to United States Citizenship and Immigration Services (USCIS).
+There are exceptions to the fee requirements for certain humanitarian categories; or if you're low-income, you can request a fee waiver using Form I-912.

 You are required to include documentation demonstrating how you are qualified for the waiver of inadmissibility and why the waiver should be granted.
 You’ll see lists of examples of the types of documentation needed for the waiver in the USCIS form instructions.